department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-31-40.md

 *Phase 2: Design Healthcare, Claims sections*

-Any tickets that aren't finished from sprint 31, plus:

-- Work with copy on sections that are already complete
+- Healthcare: Send a secure message to your health care team #13920
+- Healthcare: Schedule and view your appointments #13921
 - Design for Health Care Application "status" update #7457
 - Copy/Messaging for Health Care Application (HCA) "status" section #7455
+- Work with copy on sections that are already complete
 - Design disability/claims section

 ### Direct deposit for Edu